THIS IS A

 Oceans are the Earth’s biggest ecosystems.
 They contain micro-organisms, animals and plants that provide us with half of the oxygen we breathe and much of the food we eat.
 A healthy ocean is vital to our survival.

-Large-scale increases in UV-B can alter the way carbon dioxide is exchanged between the atmosphere and the biosphere.
-Carbon dioxide is also released to the atmosphere by human activities, thus causing global warming.
-Increased UV radiation stimulates the breakdown of decaying leaves and other organic matter, hence reducing the ability of ecosystems to trap carbon dioxide.
-With large-scale ozone depletion, this would have been a further contribution to climate change.
-Changing UV-B also alters the cycling of nitrogen and other nutrients in the environment, which may worsen air pollution.
+Through these effects on ecosystems, large-scale increases in UV-B could alter the exchange of carbon dioxide between the atmosphere and the biosphere.
+Increased UV radiation also stimulates the breakdown of decaying leaves and other organic matter.
+Together, the effects of increased UV-B would reduce the ability of ecosystems to trap carbon dioxide, including carbon dioxide produced by human activities.
+In this way, large-scale ozone depletion would have worsened the build-up of carbon dioxide in the atmosphere that is causing climate change.
+Changing UV-B also alters the cycling of nitrogen and other chemicals in the environment, which may worsen air pollution.

 Damage to outdoor materials

-Exposure to UV-B also affects natural and synthetic materials, including wood, plastic and rubber.
+Exposure to UV-B also damages natural and synthetic materials.
+Vulnerable materials include wood, plastic, rubber and even the materials used in some solar panels.
 These materials, widely used in buildings, agriculture and commercial products, are already designed to minimize the damage caused by UV.

 Large-scale depletion of the ozone layer causing greater exposure to the sun’s UV rays would increase this damage and weaken these materials.
 This would have led to more rapid deterioration and the need for additional UV protection, increasing the cost and reducing the reliability of many products.